lepture/authlib/docs/jose/jwt.rst

     {'alg': 'RS256', 'typ': 'JWT'}
     >>> claims.validate()

-The imported ``jwt`` is an instance of :class:`JWT`.
+The imported ``jwt`` is an instance of :class:`JsonWebToken`.
 It has all supported JWS algorithms, and it can handle JWK automatically.
-When :meth:`JWT.encode` a payload, JWT will check payload claims for security, if you really want to expose them, you can always turn it off via ``check=False``.
+When :meth:`JsonWebToken.encode` a payload, JWT will check payload claims for security, if you really want to expose them, you can always turn it off via ``check=False``.

 .. important::
     JWT payload with JWS is not encrypted, it is just signed.
 Anyone can